bstaple1/MTGA_Draft_17Lands/README.md

 # MTGA_Draft_17Lands
 Magic: The Gathering Arena draft tool that utilizes 17Lands data.

-**This application will automatically support new sets as soon as the sets are released on Arena _and_ the data is available on the https://www.17lands.com/card_ratings page.**
+**This application will automatically support new sets as soon as the sets are released on Arena _and_ the data is available on the [17Lands card ratings](https://www.17lands.com/card_ratings) page.**

 **Supported Events:** Premier Draft\*, Traditional Draft\*, Quick Draft, Sealed, Traditional Sealed, and Special Events\*\*
   * \* For some events, the Arena log doesn't list P1P1 until after P1P2.
 The _Card Compare_ feature can be used as a substitute for P1P1.